francomanca93/Alien-Invasion/README.md

 # Alien-Invasion
-I'm making a game with Python to learn how structure a project and use GitHub.
+I'm making a game with Python to learn how structure a python project and use GitHub.

 This project you can show in the book "Python Crash Course, 2nd Edition - Part II: Projects.